-In Unassailable Ideas: How Unwritten Rules and Social Media Shape Discourse in American Higher Education (forthcoming with Oxford University Press), John Villasenor and I describe and analyze the current state of discourse in academia and beyond.
-We argue that the climate for research and teaching in American higher education is shaped by a series of assumptions that are held in place, at least in part, through social media.
-While free speech is an important aspect of the contemporary university climate, we focus on broader issues, such as the ways in which pressures to conform shape what research can and can't be done, what can and can’t be taught, and academic freedom more generally.
+In Unassailable Ideas: How Unwritten Rules and Social Media Shape Discourse in American Higher Education (forthcoming with Oxford University Press), Ilana and co-author John Villasenor describe and analyze the current state of discourse in academia and beyond.
+They argue that the climate for research and teaching in American higher education is shaped by a series of assumptions that are held in place, at least in part, through social media.
+While free speech is an important aspect of the contemporary university climate, they focus on broader issues, such as the ways in which pressures to conform shape what research can and can't be done, what can and can’t be taught, and academic freedom more generally.

-Our thesis is that two trends—the newly emergent role of social media in creating disincentives for engagement on sociopolitically sensitive topics, and a campus culture in which the questions that arise as a result of open inquiry are sometimes viewed as threatening—have fundamentally reshaped higher education.
-We argue that without the open inquiry that has underpinned America’s historical intellectual vitality, the size of the academic enterprise ensures that vitality will be at risk outside of universities as well.
+Their thesis is that two trends—the newly emergent role of social media in creating disincentives for engagement on sociopolitically sensitive topics, and a campus culture in which the questions that arise as a result of open inquiry are sometimes viewed as threatening—have fundamentally reshaped higher education.
+They argue that, without the open inquiry that has underpinned America’s historical intellectual vitality, the size of the academic enterprise ensures that vitality will be at risk outside of universities as well.

-We explain that nearly all of the challenges we identify can be traced to a particular way of seeing the world that dominates in American higher education.
-We describe the contours of this worldview and how it directly and indirectly shapes the academic endeavor.
+Redstone and Villasenor explain that nearly all of the challenges they identify can be traced to a particular way of seeing the world that dominates in American higher education.
+They describe the contours of this worldview and how it directly and indirectly shapes the academic endeavor.

 "In Unassailable Ideas, Redstone and Villasenor identify several assumptions that have come to act as dogmas in academia, and they show what happens when faculty and others run afoul of the new dogmas.
 Outrage and censorship cause problems not just for the faculty involved, but also for those